Troubleshoot remote connection failures to a Windows instance

 • To delete the security policy, right-click the policy and select Delete(D).
 In the dialog box that appears, click Yes.

-• Double-click the IP security policy to reconfigure it to allow remote desktop connections, and then try to connect again.
+• Double-click the IP security policy to open it, reconfigure it to allow remote desktop connections, and then try to connect again by using Remote Desktop.

-2. If no relevant security policies exist, proceed to Step 9: Check the system's security policy settings to continue troubleshooting.
+2. If no relevant security policies exist, proceed to Step 10 to continue troubleshooting.

 Step 10: Check the antivirus software

-• If antivirus software is running in the background, log on to the instance by using VNC and upgrade the antivirus software to the latest version or uninstall it.
-For more information about how to log on to an instance by using VNC, see Select a method to connect to an ECS instance.
+• If antivirus software is running in the background, connect to the instance using VNC to upgrade the antivirus software to the latest version or uninstall it.
+For more information about how to log on to an instance using VNC, see Connect to an instance by using VNC.

-• Use a commercial antivirus software or the free Microsoft Safety Scanner to scan for and remove viruses in safe mode.
-For more information about security scanners, see Microsoft Safety Scanner.
+• Use a commercial version of antivirus software, or use the free Microsoft Safety Scanner to scan for and remove viruses in safe mode.
+For more information about Security Scanner, see Microsoft Safety Scanner.

-• You cannot ping the server IP address, and a route trace that uses the tracert command shows that the server is unreachable.
+• The server IP address cannot be pinged, and a route trace using the tracert command fails to reach the server.

-Open Server Security Dog, select Network Firewall, and then click the 设置图标 icon to the right of Super Blacklist/Whitelist.
+Open Server Security Guard, select Network Firewall, and click the 设置图标 icon to the right of Super Blacklist/Whitelist.
 If the public IP address of the ECS instance is in the Super Blacklist, delete the blacklist rule and add the public IP address to the Super Whitelist.

 Note

-If the traffic scrubbing threshold in Security Center is set too low, the public IP address of the instance may be blocked.
-We recommend that you increase the traffic scrubbing threshold to prevent this issue.
+If the traffic scrubbing threshold is set too low in Security Center, the public IP address of the instance may be blocked.
+We recommend that you increase the traffic scrubbing threshold to prevent the public IP address of the instance from being blocked.
 For more information, see Anti-DDoS Origin Basic.

-After you log on to the Windows instance by using VNC, an error message such as The network driver is abnormal (the driver service is not started).
-Please download the latest version to overwrite the installation and restart appears in the lower-right corner of the system desktop.
+After you log in to a Windows instance by using VNC, Safedog displays an error message in the bottom-right corner of the system desktop, such as Network driver error (Driver service not started).
+Please download the latest version, overwrite the installation, and restart.

-Incorrect Windows registry configurations can block RDP connections.
-Use the following steps to fix them:
+Incorrect configurations in the Windows registry may block RDP connections.
+Follow these steps to fix the issue.

-1. Connect to the Windows instance by using VNC.
+1. Connect to a Windows instance using VNC.

-2. In the Run dialog box, enter regedit and click OK to open Registry Editor.
+2. In the Run dialog box, enter regedit and click OK to open the Registry Editor.

-3. In Registry Editor, modify the following parameter configurations:
+3. In Registry Editor, modify the following parameter values.

-• Change the value of the fEnableWinStation parameter in HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp to 1.
+• In HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp, modify the value of the fEnableWinStation parameter to 1.

 • Change the value of the fDenyTSConnections parameter in HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server to 0.

-Step 12: Renew an expired RDP self-signed certificate
+Step 12: Check for expired RDP self-signed certificates

-An expired RDP self-signed certificate can cause remote logon failures.
-Use the following steps to fix this issue:
+An expired RDP self-signed certificate may cause remote logon failures.
+Follow these steps to fix the issue.

-1. Connect to the Windows instance by using VNC.
+1. Connect to a Windows instance using VNC.

 2. Run Windows PowerShell as an administrator.

-3. In the Windows PowerShell dialog box, run the following command to check whether the current certificate has expired:
+3. In the Windows PowerShell window, run the following command to check whether the current certificate has expired.

 Get-Item 'Cert:\LocalMachine\Remote Desktop\*' | Select-Object NotAfter